Me llevarás en ti

-Me llevarás en ti is a Spanish-language historical drama film created and directed by Iván Obando basend on the book of the same name by Editorial Planeta.
+Me llevarás en ti is a Spanish-language historical drama film created and directed by Iván Obando based on the book of the same name by Editorial Planeta.
 The film stars Carlos Fernández, Geraldine Zivic, and Mariana Fernández.
 The film was screened on 7 September 2019 in Bucaramanga, Colombia at the 2019 Santander International Film Festival, and is scheduled to premiere on 24 October 2019 in national cinemas.